PEXANE2/azure-docs.tr-tr/articles/notification-hubs/notification-hubs-aspnet-backend-ios-apple-push-notification-service-apns-rich.md

         // Add "else if" here to handle more types of rich content such as url, sound files, etc.
     }
     ```

-16. Aşağıdaki yöntemlerle içindeki görüntü görünümü denetleyicisini açarak yukarıdaki yerel bildirimi işleyin `AppDelegate.m` :
+16. Aşağıdaki yöntemlerle görüntü görünümü denetleyicisini açarak önceki yerel bildirimi işleyin `AppDelegate.m` :

     ```objc
     // Helper: redirect users to image view controller